mb - Make buckets

 If you don't specify a project ID using the -p option, the bucket is created using the default project ID specified in your gsutil configuration file (see gsutil help config).
 For more details about projects see gsutil help projects.

 The -c and -l options specify the storage class and location, respectively, for the bucket.
 Once a bucket is created in a given location and with a given storage class, it cannot be moved to a different location, and the storage class cannot be changed.
 Instead, you would need to create a new bucket and move the data over and then delete the original bucket.

 Bucket Storage Classes

-|-l location||Can be any of the locations described above.
+|-l location||Can be any multi-regional or regional location.
+See https://cloud.google.com/storage/docs/bucket-locations for a discussion of this distinction.
 Default is US.
 Locations are case insensitive.|

 |-p proj_id||Specifies the project ID under which to create the bucket.|